 Hogwarts Legacy release date

-Hogwarts Legacy was initially set to be released at some point in 2021, but after a recent delay, we won't be seeing it until 2022.
-The game will be released on PS4, PS5, Xbox One, Xbox Series X and PC.
-The graphical differences we can expect between these generational gaps is currently unconfirmed, but it’s probably safe to say Hogwarts Legacy will look better on PS5 and Xbox Series X.
+The game will be released on PS4, PS5, Xbox One, Xbox Series X and PC, with a Nintendo Switch release coming further down the line.
+The graphical differences we can expect between these generational gaps is currently unconfirmed, but it’s safe to assume that Hogwarts Legacy will look better on PS5 and Xbox Series X.

 The game is being developed by Avalanche Software and published by Warner Bros.
 Games.
 Avalanche Software previously developed Cars 3: Driven to Win, so Hogwarts Legacy is a big step up for them as far as scale goes.